GENERAL COURSE POLICIES

 You're bound to miss a class.
 And likely many more than one.
 Regardless of how solid a student you are, how diligent, how detail-oriented, or how hardworking, you are bound to miss a class at some point in your academic career.
 There are many reasons for missing classes, ranging from illness, emergencies, and bereavement, to hangovers and a desire to sleep in.
 Why you miss a class should matter to you.
 If it was for irresponsible reasons, your absence signals that you need to take a closer look at your obligations and priorities.
 But regardless of the reasons, the first thing to remember is that you are responsible for missed work and for determining what you missed.
 This is especially true when assignments or exams are due when you are absent.

-Here are some general guidelines to help first-year college students navigate the thorny issue of absences (whether excused or not):
+Here are some general guidelines to help my students navigate the thorny issue of absences (whether excused or not).
+Not all professors have the same policy as it depends on class level, size, etc. However, these are my general class policies:

 3. Do not ask the professor to "go over what I missed."
 The professor lectured and discussed the material in class already; it is your responsibility to determine what you missed.
 Instead, demonstrate that you take intellectual work seriously and respect your time, and everyone else's in the class, by reading the course material, handouts, or anything else that you might have missed after contacting and obtaining missed work from classmates.
 If anything remains unclear, or you still need help, contact your professor and make an appointment to see her or him during office hours.
 This is a more productive use of your (and the professor's) time.
 It also demonstrates initiative.